Anishadh02/Assignment/README.md

-# Facebook Login Form Clone
+# USER Login Form Clone

 This project is a clone of the Facebook login page, created using **HTML** and **CSS**.
 The layout includes two main sections: a left side that shows the Facebook branding and a right side with a functional login form.